signalogic/SigSRF_SDK/mediaTest_readme.md

 <img src="https://github.com/signalogic/SigSRF_SDK/blob/master/images/EVS_multirate_multiformat_example.png" width="1024" alt="Run-time stats example with session, channels for each session, and bitrates for each channel highlighted" title="Run-time stats example with session, channels for each session, and bitrates for each channel highlighted"/></br>

-<sup>1</sup> Dynamic bitrates occur when the bitrate changes on-the-fly, due to a codec mode request or re-negotiation by transmit and receive endpoints
+<sup>1</sup> Dynamic bitrates occur when the bitrate changes on-the-fly, due to a codec mode request or re-negotiation by transmit and receive endpoints.
+Dynamic bitrates also include DTX bitrates, for example for telecom codecs (not LBR codecs like MELPe) low values such as 1750 or 2400 bps are DTX rates

 <a name="EventLog"></a>
 # Event Log